AUSGov/IGA-Design-System/src/introduction/getting-started.md

 Are in the `/dist` directory

 ## How to include the styles and js dependencies
-When integrating the styleguide include the `app.css` and `app.js` files from the /dist directory and then include the following js dependencies before `app.js`.
+When integrating the styleguide include the `app.css` and `app.js` files from the /dist directory ensuring that you include the other js dependencies before `app.js`.

 ```html
 <link rel="stylesheet" href="/dist/app.css">